Audi Q8 e-tron: Cold-weather performance

 In temperatures ranging from -6.5 to -4.5 C, with cabin heating on, the e-tron achieved a real-world range of 331 km, compared to 370 km in the spring/summer (also with cabin heating/air conditioning on), which means a 10.5% range drop.
 The tests were done at the speed of 90 km/h.

 The real winter range drop might be slightly higher, because in the aforementioned tests the "winter" car had the advantage of more aerodynamic wheels than the "summer" car.

 This stands well in comparison to other EVs.
 Five other electric vehicles, including the 2017 Tesla Model S 75D, were tested at the temperature of 20 F with cabin heating on, and all of them had a range drop of at least 30%, and 41% on average (compared to when the temperature was 23.9 C and cabin heating/air conditioning was off).

-The e-tron is, in summer driving, less efficient than the Tesla Model X in terms of distance per kWh of energy.
+The e-tron is, in summer driving, less efficient than the Tesla Model X in terms of distance covered per kWh of energy.
 However the e-tron is less affected by low temperatures, so driving in the winter brings the results of these two vehicles closer.
 In a test done at temperatures in the 13 to 15 C range and including high-speed highway driving, the e-tron's efficiency was about 12.4% worse than in the Model X. In slightly below-freezing conditions, the difference was smaller and the e-tron's efficiency was only about 8.6% worse than in the Model X.

 Charging

-The e-tron can be charged at an effective rate of 150 kW using a 175 kW charger.
-This is possible in a wide state-of-charge window, until the battery is about 80% charged.
+The e-tron was able to charge at an effective rate of 150 kW using a 175 kW charger.
+This was possible in a wide state-of-charge window, until the battery was about 80% charged.
 With such a charger, adding 100 km of range takes only 10 minutes.
 Audi of America is more cautious with their estimates, saying that 87 km of range can be added in 10 minutes when using a 150 kW charger.

 At 90%, charging rate is about 82 kW and it remains above 50 kW until reaching 100%.

 Using a 50 kW charger, the car can be charged at a constant rate of 50 kW, up until reaching 100%.

+In 2022, with the introduction of a larger battery (and the renaming of the vehicle, which is now known as the Audi Q8 e-tron), the charging speed was increased to 170 kW (150 kW in the low-end variant).